There are four common, standard options for paper size that will serve your scores well in most cases:

 Working from small to large, letter-sized scores are used most commonly in vocal or choral music.
 Occasionally, a solo piece will work well on letter-sized paper, however 9" x 12" and 10" x 13" paper is often optimal for most solo and chamber music.

 11" x 17" paper is often best suited for large ensemble music - it is rare that a solo or chamber work is more practical in this form.
-Some large ensemble works can fit on 10" x 13" paper, however - usually scores with roughly 20 or fewer instruments.
+Some large ensemble works can fit on 9" x 12" or 10" x 13" paper, however - usually scores with roughly 20 or fewer instruments.
+Exceptions can be made about large ensemble music, however - for example, large ensembles at primary or secondary education institutions may find it more practical to use letter-formatted materials for their own printing and copying purposes.

 In most cases, scores and parts from the same piece should use the same paper size.
 The exceptions occur when using large paper for large ensemble works - namely, tabloid and legal.
 In such cases, it is prudent to format parts for 9" x 12" or 10 x 13" for ease of reading and handling on music stands.